nwb4edu/nwb4edu.github.io/README.md

 ### For Students

 The easiest way to use this textbook is through the live website at [https://nwb4edu.github.io](https://nwb4edu.github.io).
 You can launch any notebook directly on JupyterHub using the rocket icon in the top right corner of each page.

-No installation is required when using JupyterHub!
+No installation on your computer is required when using JupyterHub!

 ### For Local Development